Li-Yizhan/Li-Yizhan/docs/Science/NeuralNetwork/ConstructReLUForPolynomials1.md

 \lVert \Phi_{ε}(x) - x^{2} \rVert_{L^{∞}([0,1])} \leq ε \text{ and } \Phi_{ε}(0) = 0, \lVert \Phi_{ε}(x) \rVert_{L^{∞}([0,1])} \leq 1, \lVert \Phi_{ε}(x) \rVert_{L^{∞}([0,1/2])} \leq 1/4
 $$

-We start by demonstrating that <ins>every ReLU network realizes a *continuous piecewise linear function*</ins>.
-Such a function can be represented in the following way
+We begin the proof by by demonstrating that <ins>every ReLU network realizes a *continuous piecewise linear function*</ins>, a function that can be represented in the following way

 $$
 \tag{2}